ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 wavelength-assignment:
 : A base YANG identity from which specific identities defining the Wavelength selection methods, as defined in {{!RFC7689}}, are derived.

+modulation:
+: A base YANG identity to define the different modulation types, as defined in {{ITU-T_G.Sup39}}

+switching-wson-lsc:
+: A YANG identity for the Wavelength Switched Optical Network Lambda-Switch Capable (WSON-LSC) interface switching capability as defined in {{!RFC7688}}.

+switching-flexi-grid-lsc:
+: A YANG identity for the Flexi-Grid Lambda-Switch Capable (Flexi-Grid-LSC) interface switching capability as defined in {{!RFC8363}}.

+It is worth noting that there is an inheritance relationship between the Lambda-Switch Capable (LSC) switching capability, defined in {{!RFC3471}}, and the WSON-LSC and Flexi-Grid-LSC, defined respectively in {{!RFC7688}} and {{!RFC8363}}.
+As a consequence, the 'switching-wson-lsc' and 'switching-flexi-grid-lsc' YANG identities are defined as derived identities from the 'switching-lsc', defined in {{!I-D.ietf-teas-rfc8776-update}}.

+## Data Types

+The "ietf-layer0-types" module contains the following YANG reusable YANG data types:

 operational-mode:
 : A YANG data type used to identify an organization (e.g., vendor) specific mode for transceiver capability description, as defined in Section 2.5.2 of {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}

+snr:
+: A YANG data type used to represent an (Optical) Signal-to-noise ratio measured over 0.1 nm resolution bandwidth, as defined in {{ITU-T_G.977.1}}

+psd:
+: A YANG data type used to represent a Power Spectral Density (PSD), as defined in {{ITU-T_G.9700}}

+## Groupings

+The "ietf-layer0-types" module contains the following YANG reusable YANG groupings:

 wson-label-start-end:
 : The WSON label range was defined in {{!RFC6205}}, and the generic